rajexploit404/mikhmon-mikbotam-default-cred-upshell/README.md

-# README - Dorking Vulnerabilities in Mikhmon and Mikbotam
+# Dorking Vulnerabilities in Mikhmon and Mikbotam

 ## **1. General Information**
 Mikhmon and Mikbotam are web-based applications used for managing Mikrotik hotspots.
 However, if default configurations are not changed, these applications are vulnerable to unauthorized access and malicious code execution.